 Unique Shopping in Ithaca

 Downtown Ithaca Commons is pedestrian-centric with vibrant public art and a variety of restaurants.
-For family-friendly independent shops with alternative and local options, check out Alphabet Soup, Jillian's Drawers, Ithacamade, and Buffalo Street Books.
-For tea, coffee, lattes, or sweet treats in a fun, cat-friendly atmosphere, try Alley Cat Cafe.
+For family-friendly independent shops with consciously sourced and locally made options, check out Alphabet Soup, Jillian's Drawers, Ithacamade, and Buffalo Street Books.
+For tea, coffee, lattes, or sweet treats in a fun, cat-friendly and inclusive atmosphere, try Alley Cat Cafe.

 Bars and public spaces in Ithaca, NY have been sites of LGBTQ resistance and resilience for decades.
 But many of the people and places that make up our history’s shared past have been forgotten, erased, overlooked, or ignored.
 Students of Ithaca College, along with Luca Maurer, director, The Center for LGBT Education, Outreach & Services created an LGBTQ Local History Walking Tour throughout the city of Ithaca with 32 stops over 7 miles.
 The tour is available as a self-guided experience through the free app Pocket Sights, with options for users to customize their experience.